Alon-Ben-Uri/15-Puzzle-Problem/README.md

 That's exactly where the difference between informed and uninformed algorithms is shown, as can be observed in the output (.png) files.

 I've used the Linear Conflict heuristic function, which I found as pseudo code (which I then had to fix) and implement it in my code.

+More info about the problem can be found here: https://en.wikipedia.org/wiki/15_puzzle.